 Further information on the referral process and a snapshot of the typical patient pathway can be found on our referral page.

 The type of treatment you are having at Rutherford will determine the length of time you spend in the centre.
 Please feel free to bring some personal entertainment with you, such as a book, tablet or mp3 player.
-Free Wi-Fi is available at each of our centres.
+Free Wi-Fi is available at each Rutherford centre.

 Please bring any medicines you may be taking along with a list of any repeat prescriptions from your GP.
 This includes vitamin supplements, herbal remedies or homoeopathic preparations.
 It is important to let your consultant/radiographer or a member of your treatment team at the centre know if you're planning to take any new medicines.
 The medicines that you're taking or planning to take could interfere with your treatment, which is why we need to check if they are still suitable for you.

 You are welcome to bring along a friend, family member or carer with you.
 If you would like to bring children along (whom are not receiving treatment), please make sure another adult is also present, as children will not be able to be left unsupervised in our waiting areas.